Niolon/XHARPy/examples/README.rst

-Here is the list of available examples, with connected keywords
+Here is the list of available examples, with connected keywords.
+All examples are written as jupyter notebooks.
+So to run them, go to the respective folder and type ``jupyter lab``.
+If you are unfamiliar with jupyter, please consult one of the myriad tutorials on Youtube or the internet in general.

 Calculation with GPAW
 ---------------------